Crusty flaxseed bread with yogurt, easily made and baked in a Dutch oven. This simple bread goes perfectly with any toppings you can think of.

-- Put the dough in a bowl, dust with a little flour, cover with a clean kitchen towel and let rise until about double in size, it will take about 1 hour, depending on the temperature in your kitchen.
+- Transfer the dough to the lightly floured working surface and knead very shortly, just enough to give it rough round shape.
+Place the dough into a bowl, dust with a little flour, cover with a clean kitchen towel and let rise until about doubled in size, it will take about 1 hour, depending on the temperature in your kitchen.

-- Towards the end of the rising time, place the glass dish with the lid on in the oven.
-Preheat the oven and the form to 230 degrees Celsius/ 450 degrees Fahrenheit.
+- Place the Dutch oven and the lid in the oven.
+Turn on the oven and preheat it and the form to 230 degrees Celsius/ 450 degrees Fahrenheit.

-- To make sure that the bread is properly baked, remove it from the dish and tap it with your knuckles, it should sound hollow.
-Let cool on a wire rack.
+- To make sure that the bread is properly baked, remove it from the pot and tap it with your knuckles, it should sound hollow.
+Let cool completely on a wire rack.

 Amount Per Serving:Calories: 159 Total Fat: 2g Saturated Fat: 0g Trans Fat: 0g Unsaturated Fat: 1g Cholesterol: 0mg Sodium: 361mg Carbohydrates: 31g Net Carbohydrates: 0g Fiber: 3g Sugar: 2g Sugar Alcohols: 0g Protein: 6g